 154 Rang de la Montagne, Rougemont

 A tractor ride will take you to the apple orchard at Potager Mont-Rouge Halte Gourmande, where you’ll also be able to meet animals in a mini-farm, jump on a giant trampoline and walk through a corn maze.
-Aside from apples, you can also pick strawberries, pumpkins, tomatoes and more on the site.
-The orchard is open for apple picking from early August to mid October.
+Aside from apples, you can also pick strawberries, pumpkins, tomatoes, eggplants, and more fruits and vegetables on the site.
+The orchard is open for apple picking from early August to mid-October.
 It is approximately a 45-minute drive from Montreal.

 WEST OF MONTREAL